cslinkard1/docs/_guides/managing-contracts.md

 ## Creating Contracts

 A [Contract](/getting-started/contracts-and-workspaces) is an enclosed environment, which contains Workspaces.
-A Tenant member with the corresponding permissions can create Contracts in his Tenant via the following request:
+A Tenant member with the corresponding permissions can create Contracts in their Tenant via the following request:

 `POST {{apiBaseUri}}/v2/contracts`